Ch4nKyy/BG3WASD/README.md

   - Desktop development with C++
 - [Baldur's Gate 3 Steam Distribution](https://store.steampowered.com/app/1086940/Baldurs_Gate_3/)
   - Add the environment variable `BG3PATH` with the value as path to game install folder
+  - Add `BG3PATH2` if you have a secondary installation (E.g. one for Steam, one for GOG)
 - [7zip](https://www.7-zip.org/)
   - Install to default dir